 Norms are social facts, and this makes them different from physical facts on several accounts.
 First, the existence of social facts depends on beliefs being held intersubjectively by actors.
 However, as norms are shared ideas, they are independent of the discourse and practices of individual actors, and can be an objective reality and constraint for individual actors.
 Thus, an actor might consider torture to be an acceptable practice, but is constrained in his actions by the fact that such a belief is not intersubjectively shared.
 Second, social facts are not eternal truths, but are shaped and changed by human practice. (p.
 6)

 My response: Following the Law of Parsimony, or Occam’s Razor, we can do without the intersubjectivity concept.
-This has to do with the social dimension of meaning–the awareness that others may (and probably do) see the world differently, or rather construct a different world.
+This has to do with the social dimension of meaning–the awareness that others see the world differently, or rather construct a different world.
 One person can never know what someone else (alter) is thinking due to operational closure of psychic systems.
 Psychic operational closure means we cannot share thoughts; we can only “share” language.
 Ideas cannot be shared.
 Thoughts, ideas, feelings, etc.–if they are to matter sociologically–must be translated into meaningful communication within a social system.
 Norms are not ideas, but rather expectations.

 Furthermore, there is no need to assume (or deny) that expectations are things that exist in the minds of people.
 Minds are operationally closed systems.
 Expectations function socially, and they can only be observed in communication.
 Social theory doesn’t need to speculate about what happens in the minds of people.
 Thus, if one claims that that an actor who wants to engage in torture is “constrained in his actions by the fact that such a belief is not intersubjectively shared,” he is just speculating about motivation–again making guesses about what is going on in someone’s mind.